sanvan1211/M4_mac_mini_cooling-stand-dock/JOURNAL.md

 This project is being completed through Hack Club.

 ### Tools/Software used:
-Claude - Drafting ideas, searching for similar projects, wiring and techicals
+Claude - Drafting ideas, searching for similar projects, Onshape- CAD Software

 # Entry 1: setting up Onshape and Selecting a fan for project